 A product used to soften, waterproof, and condition leather goods -- made up of wax, oil, and tallow.
 We have a house recipe here at Louise Goods -- 5 ingredients, all natural and organic.

 The effect of aging something.
 In terms of leather, it refers to the darkening/shining effect seen over time and use of a product.

 Skin of the cow bought by the side (left or right side of the cow) or the hide (whole cow) and measured in square feet (or meters).

-Forms a stronger stitch than machine sewing.
+A technique for handsewing leather; creates a stronger stitch than machine sewing.
 Allows for quicker repairs, as one broken stitch doesn’t ruin the whole row.

 Applying a combination of water, oils, waxes, and friction with a bit of canvas or wood to the end of a piece of leather.
 Creates a finished edge.

 Small metal component used in the construction of leather goods.